uruba/FinanCalc/readme.md

 NOTE: The name of the "root" element in the XML output can be customized by the config property `serializers_root_elem_name`.
 In the future, it will be automatically assigned according to the type of the result object.

 You can easily create your own serializer classes by implementing the *SerializerInterface*.
-A minimal example of a serializer (in this particular demonstrative case to the YAML format) is here – [FinanCalc-YAMLSerializer](https://github.com/uruba/FinanCalc-YAMLSerializer).
+A minimal example of a serializer (in this particular demonstrative case with YAML-formatted output) is here – [FinanCalc-YAMLSerializer](https://github.com/uruba/FinanCalc-YAMLSerializer).

 #### Array

 You can also get a result's representation as an array.
 This representation is primarily used to pass the calculator object's properties to a serializer.
 The output should therefore be equivalent except for the semantic representation.
-It also enables you to easily implement your own serializer classes.
+It also enables you to easily implement your own serializer classes, which are then passed the array as their parameter.

 Let's demonstrate the process for the last time on our *AnnuityCalculator*:

-1. step is the same – instantiate the appropriate calculator class, either by constructor or by a factory method (refer to the previous chapter for more information)
+1. step is the same – instantiate the appropriate calculator class, either through the constructor or via a factory method (refer to the previous chapter for more information)

     ```php
     use FinanCalc\FinanCalc;